kantega/kson/readme.md

 ###Arrays
 Lets dig deeper  and go for a non-primitive json types, for example array:
 We want to transform a List with As - `List<A>` to a json array.
-Its just as with option, of we can encode A, we can encode a List og As.
+Its just as with option, of we can encode A, we can encode a List of As.

 ```
   public static <A> JsonEncoder<List<A>> arrayEncoder(JsonEncoder<A> aEncoder) {